wn9237/rest_spec/markdowns/resources/serviceplaninfo.md

 # servicePlanInfo resource type

 Contains information about a service plan associated with a subscribed SKU.
 The **servicePlans** property of the [SubscribedSku] entity is a collection of **ServicePlanInfo**.

 ### JSON representation

-Here is a JSON representation of the resource
+Here is a JSON representation of the resource.

 <!-- {
   "blockType": "resource",